hmellahi/TwitMate/README.md

   - Utilized Cloudnify for optimized image uploading and loading.
 - **General:**
   - Leveraged Server-Side Rendering (SSR) for efficient page rendering.
+  - Used Lazy loading to reduce the bundle size
+- **Nginx:**
+  - Used brotli to compress assets
+  - Enabled http2

 ### Security Concerns